-Drop Policy: If you do not complete an assignment by June 21st, you will be dropped.
+Drop Policy: If you have not completed an assignment before the June 24th, you will be dropped.
+Likewise, if you do not complete the Syllabus Agreement by June 24th you will be dropped.
 There are no exceptions to this policy.
-Besides that, it is your responsibility to drop the course.